troglobit/inadyn/README.md

 	}

 When using the generic plugin you should first inspect the response from the DDNS provider.
-Inadyn currently looks for a `200 HTTP` response OK code and the strings `"good"`, `"OK"`, or `"true"` in the HTTP response body.
+In-A-Dyn looks for a `200 HTTP` response OK code and the strings `"good"`, `"OK"`, or `"true"` in the HTTP response body.

 **Note:** the `alias` setting is required, even if you encode everything in the `ddns-path`!
 The given alias is appended to the `ddns-path` used